filamentphp/filament/packages/app/docs/03-resources/07-relation-managers.md

 }
 ```

-## Moving the resource form to tabs
+## Combining the relation manager tabs with the form

 On the Edit or View page class, override the `hasCombinedRelationManagerTabsWithForm()` method: